YZzz10/Data-Science-Salary-Dashboard/README.md

 <a href="">View Dashboard</a> (Please use “See this in Full Screen” if the dashboard elements overlap.)

 ## Process
+- Standardized string values in categorical fields using Aliases to ensure consistency across the dataset.
+-
 - Transformed binary categorical values into numeric encoding to facilitate quantitative analysis.
 - Converted continuous variables into discrete bins to facilitate visualization and analysis.